Posted on June 12th, 2022

-So I took a cue from the culinary world and deconstructed it into separate pieces... which ended up fitting the space perfectly and turned out exactly as I had hoped.
+So I took a cue from the culinary world and deconstructed me as a Buddhist monk on a lotus into separate pieces... which ended up fitting the space perfectly and turned out exactly as I had hoped.
 Which I knew it would, because that's what you get when you hire somebody as talented as Michael Dematty to ink your work...

 As with all my tattoos, I drew them up in DaveToon black-and-white style.
 The "om" enlightenment at the top was written in Tamil (one of the oldest languages on earth) so it would look different from the om in my more traditional "om mani padme hum" tattoo that's already on my inner arm...

 Annnnnnd... guess it's time to start thinking about my next tattoo...

 If there is such a thing here.

 Starting the day out right with beignets at Cafe Du Monde...